-Casting frame (from die-cut sheet)

-Plaster powder

-Measuring cup

-Spatula

-Tweezers

-Adhesive tape

-Water (plastic bottle)

-Permanent marker for labeling

-Brush

-Large plastic bag
+Adhesive tape Casting frame (die-cut sheet) Plaster powder Measuring cup Wooden spatula Forceps Water (plastic bottle) Permanent marker for labeling Brush Large plastic bag

-- 1. Insert the four cardboard casting frame sections into one another at the pre-cut locations to make a frame that is slightly bigger than the track.
-Secure with tape.
-Position the frame around the track. - 2.
-With the tweezers, carefully remove any extraneous objects, such as leaves, from the track. - 3.
-Mix a little plaster with water in the measuring cup, to form a gray paste (2 parts plaster + 1 part water).
+1. Insert the four cardboard casting frame sections into one another at the pre-cut locations to make a frame that is slightly bigger than the track.
+Position the frame around the track.

+2. With the forceps, carefully remove any extraneous objects, such as leaves, from the track.

+3. Mix a little plaster with water in the measuring cup, to form a gray paste (2 parts plaster + 1 part water).
 Don't make it too thick, or it won't flow into all the nooks and crannies of the track.

+4. Pour the mixture into the track, and spread it around with the tongue depressor.
 Important!
 Pay attention to the warnings on page 1 and on the inside front cover about working with plaster!
 Caution!
 Plaster can create dust.
 Do not inhale the dust.

-- 4. Pour the mixture into the track, and spread it around with the spatula. - 5.
-Wait at least one hour.
-Now the plaster will have hardened and you can carefully take the block out of the ground. - 6.
-Carry it home in a large plastic bag and carefully brush off any pieces of dirt before you place it in a labeled archive box.
+5. Wait at least one hour.
+Now the plaster will have hardened and you can carefully take the block out of the ground.

+6. Carry it home in a large plastic bag and carefully brush off any pieces of dirt before you place it in a labeled archive box.

-Who trampled the flowerbed?
+TKI Who trampled the flowerbed?